Abdelrahmanadel58/Prometheus-Full-Demo/demo01/install-prometheus-as-a-service/README.md

 # Demo 1 - Install Prometheus as a Service

-we need to do some steps to to install `Prometheus`.
+we need to do some steps to install `Prometheus`.

 [Prometheus github](https://github.com/prometheus/prometheus)